 Whatever the structure and content, all we ask is that havurot:

-- Be intentional about fostering relationships and community among your members. (we’ve got resources to help you!)
+• Be intentional about building relationships and community among your members.
+(We’ve got resources to help you!)

 How will this work?

 Once we launch registration, all BJ members will have a chance to sign up for a havurah of their choosing.
-We will finalize the havurot in October, and then havurah leaders will work with their members to schedule gatherings and start meeting!
+We will finalize the havurot by late October, and then havurah leaders will work with their members to schedule gatherings and start meeting.
 (Based on the number of participants who sign up for each havurah, the nature of the havurah, or other factors, we may need to consolidate or tweak havurot.)

 What’s the role of the havurah leader?